LearningRegistry/LearningRegistry/docs/spec/Access_Services/index.rst

     Request Key-Value Pairs (as per OAI-PMH Specification,with Learning Registry extensions)

-        verb        = ListMetadataFormats    // literal "ListMetadataFormats", required
+        verb = ListMetadataFormats
+                                        // literal "ListMetadataFormats", required

-        identifier    = <string>        // resource data description document ID
+        identifier = <string>
+                                        // resource data description document ID

                                         // optional

-                by_doc_ID    = boolean        // request is for a single document
+        by_doc_ID = boolean
+                                        // request is for a single document

                                         // optional, default FALSE

                                         // OAI-PMH extension

+        by_resource_ID = boolean,
-                by_resource_ID     = boolean    ,    // request is for a collation of all documents
+                                        // request is for a collation of all documents

                                         // for the specified resource

                                         // optional, default TRUE

                                         // OAI-PMH extension

     Results XML